kubermates-org/kubermates.github.io/content/docs/2025-03-12-blog-spotlight-on-sig-apps.md

   contributing to Kubernetes since late 2014 in various areas, including controllers, apiserver, and kubectl.
 Janet : Certainly!
-I’m Janet, a Staff Software Engineer at Google, and I’ve been deeply involved with the Kubernetes project since its early days, even before the 1.
-0 launch in 2015.
+I’m Janet, a Staff Software Engineer at Google, and I’ve been deeply involved with the Kubernetes project since its early days, even before the 1.0 launch in 2015.
 It’s been an amazing journey!
 My current role within the Kubernetes community is one of the chairs and tech leads of SIG Apps.
 My journey with SIG Apps started organically.
-I started with building the Deployment API and adding rolling update functionalities.'
+I started with building the Deployment API and adding rolling update functionalities.
+I naturally gravitated towards SIG Apps and became increasingly involved.'
 ---
 Open the original post ↗ https://www.kubernetes.dev/blog/2025/03/12/sig-apps-spotlight-2025/